xmos/lib_xua/doc/rst/feat_adat_tx.rst

 digital audio at 44.1 or 48 kHz.
 Higher rates are supported with a reduced number of samples via S/MUX (‘sample multiplexing’).
 Using S/MUX, the ADAT transmitter can transmit four channels at 88.2 or 96 kHz (SMUX II) or two channels at 176.4 or 192 kHz (SMUX IV).

-ADAT transmitter requires a logical core to run on.
+ADAT transmitter requires a thread to run on.
 Blocks of audio samples are transmitted from the ``XUA_AudioHub()`` to the ADAT transmitter over either a dedicated channel or a combination of a channel and shared memory.

 Each block of audio samples is made of 8 samples.
 At sampling rates 44.1/48 kHz (SMUX I), this consists of a single sample of each of the